snackbxx/lore/docs/users/motbob.md

 # Baseless Pedo accusations?

 Motbob has been called out time and again for allegedly choosing to encode pedo shows like mushoku, onk, onimai.
 Even begna accused him of only doing popular shows for clout.
-But to this all of these claims remain baseless and just utter nuisance for the lack of evidence
+But to this day all of these claims remain baseless and just utter nuisance for the lack of evidence

 # Motbob is a glowie?

-Some theorists believe that motbob is a lawyer working for the fbi, his mission is to infiltrate all encoding circles, become a nyaa mod in due time and take down entirety of anime piracy community.
+Some theorists believe that motbob is a lawyer working for the fbi, his mission is to infiltrate all encoding circles, become a nyaa mod and in due time take down entirety of anime piracy community.

 # Motbob use mpc

-Unlike the average anime encoder or enjoyer motbob like to take it rough and not use mpv.
+Unlike the average anime encoder or enjoyer motbob likes to take it rough and not use mpv.
 He uses mpc-hc instead